These homemade strawberry pop tarts made with strawberry preserves and flaky pastry are so much better than store-bought!

 Strawberry Pop Tarts

-- 2 cups all-purpose flour, plus additional for shaping an rolling
+- 2 cups (240 grams) all-purpose flour, plus more for rolling

 - 4-5 tablespoons cold water

-- 1 cup strawberry preserves (recipe above or use store-bought)
+- 1 cup (340 grams) strawberry preserves (recipe above, or use store-bought)

 To make the preserves:

-- Put the strawberries and sugar in a medium sauce pan and set over medium hight heat.
+- Put the strawberries, lemon juice, and sugar in a medium sauce pan and set over medium high heat.
 Stir and mash with a potato masher or large fork and bring to a boil.
 Boil for about 2-3 minutes until sugar is dissolved and combined with the mashed strawberries.

 - Reduce heat to medium low.
-Add the lemon juice.
-Also add the vanilla bean, first scraping the seeds from the bean before adding the pod.
 Continue to simmer for 10-15 minutes until thickened.
+Add vanilla extract and orange/lemon zest.

-- Remove vanilla bean pod and stir in the orange or lemon zest.
-Cool to room temperature before spooning onto the prepared pastry squares.
-Any leftovers may be stored in the fridge for about a week.
+- Cool to room temperature before spooning onto the prepared pastry squares.
+Any leftovers may be stored in the fridge for a few weeks.

 To make the pop tarts:

-- Meanwhile, prepare the preserves if making from scratch (see below).
+- Meanwhile, prepare the preserves if making from scratch.
+Preheat oven to 375°F.

-- Line two sheet pans with parchment paper.
-Remove one disk of dough and place on a lightly floured surface.
+- Remove one disk of dough and place on a lightly floured surface.
 Roll out into a large rectangle about to about 1/8th inch thick.
 Trim so edges are straight.
 Cut into 8 5x3-inch rectangles.
 Repeat with second disk.
 Gather trimmed dough scraps together and re-roll as needed.

-- Place half of the pastry squares onto the prepared sheet pans.
-Spoon 1 1/2 tablespoons of the preserves onto the pastry squares and cover with the remaining pastry squares.
+- Spoon 1 1/2 tablespoons of the preserves onto the pastry squares and cover with the remaining pastry squares.
 Press all edges together with your fingers to seal, then use a fork to double seal.
-Use a toothpick to poke holes in the tops the pastries.
-Freeze for 2 hours, or wrap in plastic wrap and freeze for up to 1 week.
+Use a toothpick to poke holes in the tops of the pastries.
+Place on sheet pans lined with parchment paper or silicone baking mats.